richafnu/Viva/Viva/glint/setup/exit.survey.md

 ## Next step

-Use the Viva Glint Exit template to set up an ongoing program for employees that leave your organization, for any reason.
+Use the Viva Glint Exit template to set up an ongoing program for employees that leave your organization.

 > [!div class="nextstepaction"]
 > [Set up a Viva Glint Exit survey](exit-survey-setup.md)